 The Council is responsible for winter maintenance on adopted roads and footways throughout Clackmannanshire.

 We have to prioritise roads and footways so that the most important routes are treated first.
 Sometimes, long periods of bad weather mean that we have to concentrate on keeping main routes open: this keeps our fleet constantly in use and means we do not treat less-used routes.
-See our Footpath Gritting Map and Road Gritting Priorities Map.

 Our forecaster supplies us with a detailed local forecast daily during winter.
 If the forecast warns of adverse weather conditions, we take action.
 We also monitor weather conditions 24 hours a day.
+Our aim is to spread salt on the roads before ice forms but this is not always possible.
+Rainwater can freeze quickly and ice can form before our gritters have completed their routes.
+Additionally, if rain turns to snow during the morning or evening rush hour, traffic congestion makes it very difficult to grit roads.

 The strategic road network including all major bus service routes, main urban traffic routes, principal routes to most schools and routes to emergency service establishments.